Atem18/atemlire/_drafts/how-to-get-a-small-and-secure-container-for-your-python-applications.md

 ## Multi stage

 As you can see in the example, we are declaring three "FROM" as opposed to regular one "FROM".
-Three stages, each one has a specific utility
+Three stages, each one has a specific utility:
 1. Have a complete dev env
 2. Build a static binary that can be deployed anywhere
 3. Use scratch image as base of our final container to run our container